architects-land/difficulty-death-scaler/Writerside/topics/Command.md

 Difficulty Death Scaler provides the `/difficultydeathscaler` (you can also use the alias `/dds`) utility command.

-## Global difficulty
+## Getting difficulty

-You can get or set the global difficulty with `/difficultydeathscaler global`.
+You can get the difficulty with `/difficultydeathscaler get`.

-To get the global difficulty, use `/difficultydeathscaler global get`.
 You can also use the alias `/ddsg` (which is for Difficulty Death Scaler Global).

-To set the global difficulty, use `/difficultydeathscaler global set [number of death]`.
-You must be op to execute this command.

-## Player difficulty

-You can get or set the global difficulty with `/difficultydeathscaler player [selector]`.
+You can get the player difficulty with `/difficultydeathscaler get [selector]`.
 Selector is obviously a selector targeting one player.

-To get the player difficulty, use `/difficultydeathscaler player [selector] get`.

 You can also use the alias `/ddsp` to get your own difficulty (which is for Difficulty Death Scaler Player).

+## Setting difficulty

+You must be OP to use these commands.

+You can set the global difficulty with `/difficultydeathscaler set global [number of death]`.

-To set the player difficulty, use `/difficultydeathscaler player [selector] set [number of death]`.
+You can set the player difficulty with `/difficultydeathscaler set player [selector] difficulty [number of death]`.
-You must be op to execute this command.
+Selector is obviously a selector targeting one player.

+You can also set the number of daily death with `/difficultydeathscaler set player [selector] daily-death [number of death]`.
+Selector is obviously a selector targeting one player.